Trash-Compiler/Resources/README.md

 # Warzon.io Resources
-These are Resources to the game, Made Publicly Accessable, Without the Source Code.
-Feel Free to submit some changes, Add a new character, Add some new sound effects, or New weapon to the game.
+These are resources to the game, made publicly accessible, albeit without source code implementation.
+Feel free to submit changes to this repository if you want to add a new character, sound effects, or weapon to the game.

-### Resources Contains the Following
+### Resources contain the following:

-##### Matirial Files
+##### Material Files
-- Building Matirials
+- Building Materials
-- Game Matirials
+- Game Materials
-- Weapon Matirials
+- Weapon Materials
-- Map Gui Matirials
+- Map GUI Materials

 ##### Image Files
 - Characters
 - Weapons
-- Gui Icons
+- GUI Icons
-- Map Gui Icons
+- Map GUI Icons
 - Ranked Icons / Banners

 ##### Audio Files